barbaralba's translation of the new testament

 "Yah."

-"I waited till my little sister was asleep and I pushed her foot out and watched until I fell asleep with my head on my sisters bare bum."
+“I waited till my little sister was asleep and I pushed her foot out over the bed and watched until I fell asleep with my head on my sisters bare bum.”

 "And did the monster eat her foot."